aaiken1/fin-data-analysis-text/_sources/chapters/2_2_git.md

 After you've done some work and followed the git steps to **synch** (or **push**) your files, you'll see them appear in your repository.
 ```

-Once you have your working Jupyter notebook (.ipynb) file created, you can proceed like you would with a local install of VS Code.
-Load your data, do you analysis.
-You work will be saved in the Codespace instance associated with that repository.
-As you go, you can add/commit/push your files to your repository to move them from the Codespace instance to your Github repository for that assignment.
-This will make them more "permanent".
-As you do more work, you add/commit/push again to update.

 I'll be able to see you committing and pushing files to your repositories, since the assignment repositories live in the elon-fin-data Git Classroom.

 ```{figure} ../images/22-what-i-see.png